JusJae/CI_MS1_HomePhitness/README.md

 ### Code

 - Components on the site courtesy of [Bootstrap 4.2](https://getbootstrap.com/docs/4.2/):
   - Navigation Bar Toggle Dropdown Menu
   - Card Deck used on the Exercises page

 - Components on the site courtesy of [MD Bootstrap 4](https://mdbootstrap.com/):
   - Footer layout and styling of the buttons

 ## Acknowledgements

 ---
 Thanks to the following people for your help and support in completing this site for the Milestone Project 1 in completion of the Web Application Developmental Diploma delivered by the Code Institute.

-- Mentor - Mo
+- Mentor - Mo Shami
 - Slack CI Community
 - Stack Overflow Community